L1nkZ/rpatchur/index.md

 There are a few JavaScript functions that can be called during execution:

 * `play`: Executes the configured game executable.
-* `setup`: Executes the configued setup executable.
+* `setup`: Executes the configured setup executable.
 * `exit`: Closes the patcher.
 * `start_update`: Starts the update process (to download and apply patches).
 * `cancel_update`: Cancels the update process if started.